buildkite/docs/pages/agent/v3/prioritization.md

 ## Load balancing

 You can use the Agent priority value to load balance jobs across machines running multiple Agents.
-Note that priority in this case is self-determined and is set in the context of assigning jobs to Agents according to your own requirements and is not related to network load balancing mechanism across multiple virtual machines.
+Be aware that this priority value is not related to network load balancing mechanisms across multiple machines.
+The Agent priority is determined internally by Buildkite Pipelines, is set in the context of assigning jobs to Agents (based on your own requirements), and occurs before the normal [job dispatch precedence](/docs/pipelines/configure/workflows/managing-priorities#job-dispatch-precedence) process begins.

 For example if you have 2 machines with 3 Agents on each machine, you would set one Agent on each machine to `priority=3`, one on each to `priority=2`, and one on each to `priority=1`.